dji-sdk/Mobile-SDK-Tutorial/en/Android/PlaybackAlbumDemo/Playback_Demo_Android_en.md

 ## Camera Modes

 Before developing the album app, we should briefly cover the capabilities the SDK has in each camera mode.
-For the Inspire 1, Phantom 3 Professional and M100, there are four camera modes, **Capture Mode, Record Mode, Playback Mode** and **Download Mode**.
+For the Inspire 1 and Phantom 3 Professional, there are four camera modes, **Capture Mode, Record Mode, Playback Mode** and **Download Mode**.
 In **Capture Mode**, users are allowed to use capture functions, such as taking photos and setting up parameters for the camera.
 In the **Record Mode**, these capture functions are blocked and users can only start and stop recording video. **Playback Mode** allows the user to preview the media files in the SD card. **Download Mode** lets the user download media files, but must be set up correctly beforehand.

 **However, the Phantom 3 Advanced is different in that it has only three camera modes: Capture Mode, Record Mode and Download Mode.
 This will be discussed in a later tutorial.**